InfraLore/make_for_devops/chapters/21-make_as_your_personal_learning_tool.md

 The real power emerges over time.
 Each command you capture:

-- Saves you 2-5 minutes of Googling next time
+- Saves you 2-5 minutes of searching next time
 - Makes that knowledge available to teammates
 - Builds toward a comprehensive personal reference
 - Compounds with every addition